-In 2018-2019, 283 schools offered a pastoral counseling program of some type.
+In the 2018-2019 academic year, 283 schools offered some type of pastoral counseling and specialized ministries program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||7||3|

 |Doctor’s Degree (Professional Practice)||7||1|

 Is a Degree in Pastoral Specialized Ministries Worth It?